Nuclear medicine scan

 This is also known as a radionuclide scan.
 It involves having a chemical put into your body that can be picked up by a scanner, similar to having a contrast dye for a CT or MRI scan.
 But in this case, the chemical – known as a tracer or radionuclide – is radioactive.
 The tracer gives off a type of radioactivity called gamma rays.

-Certain tumours and areas of your body absorb specific chemicals such as gallium, iodine, MIGB and octreotide.
-These are made mildly radioactive and then put into your bloodstream.
+Certain tumours and areas of your body absorb specific chemicals.
+These chemicals are made mildly radioactive and then put into your bloodstream.
 Because the tumours and/or the area of your body absorb the substance which is giving off gamma rays, they show up on the scan.

 For example, if you have radioactive iodine injected into a vein, the tissues of your thyroid gland quickly absorb it.
 So, it is used to take images of your thyroid gland.

 The dose of radioactivity you get is very low (about the same as you get from an x-ray).
-Almost all of it leaves your body within a week.
+Almost all of it leaves your body within a few days.

 What is it used for?

-It enables us to a good idea of where the tumours are, their size and their structure.
+In certain cancers, it enables us to get a good idea of where the tumours are, their size and their structure.
 We may use this test to find where the cancer started (the primary tumour), or to check for any spread of the disease (secondaries or metastases).

 Types of nuclear scan include: